codingexplained/complete-guide-to-elasticsearch/Getting Started/sending-queries-with-curl.md

 curl -k [...]
 ```

-### Providing the CA certificate
+### 2. Provide the CA certificate

 A better approach is to provide the CA certificate so that the TLS certificate is not just ignored.
-The file can be supplied with the `--cacert` argument.
+The path to the file can be supplied with the `--cacert` argument.
 The CA certificate is typically stored within
 the `config/certs` directory, although the `certs` directory may be at the root of your Elasticsearch
-home directory depending on how you installed Elasticsearch.
+home directory (`$ES_HOME`) depending on how you installed Elasticsearch.

 ```
 # macOS & Linux